mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 and slaughtering its predators.

-If the need arises, a lord captain will assemble a ‘grand force’ for a major campaign.
+If the need arises, a lord captain will assemble a 'grand force' for a major campaign.
 Lord captains and the grand captains who stand above them also have responsibility for the security of an area – typically several minor star systems or part of a major world – and